Polygon segmentations

 feedforward process, the decoder is trained with connected labels and labels that should not be connected.
 This is a technique called

-, which is used to improve model performance in link prediction tasks.
+negative sampling, which is used to improve model performance in link prediction tasks.

-By providing examples of what should not be linked, negative sampling helps the model better distinguish between actual links and non-links, leading to improved accuracy in predicting future or missing links.
+By providing examples of what should not be linked, negative sampling helps the model distinguish between actual links and non-links, leading to improved accuracy in predicting future or missing links.

 In most networks, actual links are significantly fewer than non-links, which can